afondiel/computer-science-notebook/README.md

 ## Overview

+This Computer Science Open-Catalog is a compilation of notes and invaluable resources for anyone diving into the field, and beyond.

+## Motivation

-As a Software Engineer Consultant, I have had the opportunity to work on a variety of topics in the **automotive** and **agriculture** industries, including electrification and sustainability, safety and comfort, and more.
+During my work as Software Engineer Consultant I've worked on a variety of projects across diverse industries, including **electric cars**, **agriculture**, passanger safety and comfort.

-So, I decided to compile some invaluable resources from previous experiences and projects in order to create a sort of [Whole Computer Science Catalog](https://en.wikipedia.org/wiki/Whole_Earth_Catalog) for Software Engineers, Developers and CS Students diving into the field.
+I thought it'd be helpful to create a sort of [Whole Computer Science Catalog](https://en.wikipedia.org/wiki/Whole_Earth_Catalog) to gather learning resources.
+I hope you find it helpful and feel free to contribute.

 ## Key Features
 - Access the notebook anywhere, online or offline.